 However, as many as 50% of modern humans have a dysfunctional tongue position and swallowing pattern!

 This dysfunctional pattern is typically known as tongue thrust.
 Instead of pushing up, the tongue pushes forward, either at rest or when swallowing (or both!)

 If you have a tongue thrust habit, the mechanical load of your tongue pushing against the back of your teeth will sort of like (bad) braces.
 Your front teeth end up taking on the shape of your tongue, like in this picture.
 Not really ideal!

 In contrast, when the tongue is in its correct spot, it works like awesome braces.
 The tongue’s pressure on the roof of the mouth actually causes your palate to expand.
 The roof of your mouth is also the base of the sinuses.
 When you widen your palate with your tongue, you also open up your nasal passages and make it easier to breathe.
 So, lips closed and tongue up equals expanded airway!

 Want To Learn More?

-Stay tuned for Part 2 of this series, in which I’m going to be sharing some tips to help you find a better tongue position, some of my favourite exercises to help you maintain it, learn if you have a tongue tie and how you can find a team to help you with tongue, swallowing and airway related issues!
-Sign up to my mailing list to get notified directly in your inbox when it comes out!
+Check out Part 2 of this post, where I share some tips, some of my favourite exercises, how to learn if you have a tongue tie and how you can find a team to help you with tongue, swallowing and airway related issues!

 Petra is a movement educator and personal trainer with a passion for helping people find greater ease, joy and health in their bodies.
 She believes that better movement can help every body – and she’s always happy to chat about it.
 When she’s not teaching, you’ll probably find her hanging out on a set of monkey bars.